 The university sector’s integration into WHA’s existing wildlife health surveillance system further facilitates the direct linkage of recognised experts working within Australia’s universities with the national framework.

-Seven universities are participating in the pilot program: Charles Sturt University, James Cook University, Murdoch University, the University of Adelaide, the University of Melbourne, the University of Queensland; and the University of Sydney.
+Seven universities contribute to Australia’s national framework for wildlife disease surveillance: Charles Sturt University, James Cook University, Murdoch University, the University of Adelaide, the University of Melbourne, the University of Queensland; and the University of Sydney.

-Media release: Universities help with wildlife health - 19 Jan 2016
+Media release about the pilot project: Universities help with wildlife health - 19 Jan 2016